webtam81/Work-Day-Scheduler/README.md

-# Work-Day-Scheduler
+# Work Day Scheduler
-A simple calendar application to allow a user to save events
+A simple calendar application to allow a user to save events in a working day.